 How do we get thinspiration?
 Simple.
 We covet someone elses body.
 We set that as our goal.
 It’s certainly not just about health.
 We’re not pinning these women’s cholesterol levels or their volume of oxygen while on the treadmill.

 We like to say motivational things like, “She didn’t get that way by sitting on the couch and eating crap.”
 Ahhh, inspiring.

 Truth be told, I’ve bought into it.
-I used to get Self magazine.
-The title really should tip you off.
-I’m not saying it’s a terrible magazine.
-It has some health tips, healthy recipes, exercise programs, and product reviews that could be useful for someone trying to get or stay fit.
+Right there in the checkout lane.
+I’m not saying women’s magazines are terrible.
+They have some health tips, healthy recipes, exercise programs, and product reviews that could be useful for someone trying to get or stay fit.
 But it also has something that is at the core of why thinspiration is so dangerous.

-It inspires idolatry for women and men.
+It inspires idolatry for women.
 It idealizes a body that is unrealistic for most women.
-It inspires lust in even the best of men.
 Even the most beneficial things like fitness and good health can be morphed into something that raises it to the level of worship.

 Most of us were not born with the genes that would allow us to have bodies like that even if we ate like birds and exercised constantly.
 Before and after pictures usually show massive weight loss results in a thinner, more fit body but most of them still don’t look like the thinspiration poster girls, even at their fittest.

 Why do we crave bodies like that?
 I’d venture it’s worship.

 We crave worship.
 Adoration.
 Admiration.
 It’s pride and it’s idolatry.